6 Covered Wagon Activities for Middle School

 Learn about the size, shape and type of wagons that carried people thousands of miles and go along on a modern day wagon train trip.

-If you’re looking for a fun way to study the pioneers, use this tool that’s full of pointed questions and hands-on activities.
+If you’re looking for a fun way to study the pioneers, use these in your lesson plans.

 One of the best ways to get older kids interested in history is to make it interactive.
 If you're studying Pioneer history, take some time to study the journey west through their mode of transportation.
 Here are 6 covered wagon activities you can use as part of your middle school lesson plans. #homeschoolmiddleschool #educationpossible #middleschoolhistory